Applying for a place at Grayrigg School

 What time does school start and finish?

-The official school day starts at 8.45am but children can be dropped off for quiet activities before school from 8.15am.
-The school day finishes at 3.15pm with free after school clubs until 4.30pm and additional care after this available at a small charge until 5.30pm.
+The official school day starts at 8.45am but children can be dropped off for quiet activities before school from 8.30am.
+Breakfast Club can be booked from 8 to 8.30am at a small charge if required.
+The school day finishes at 3.15pm with free after school clubs most days until 4.30pm and additional care after this available at a small charge until 5.30pm.

 What is the school uniform and where can I buy it?